Alstom Aventra: Description

-The Aventra was developed by Bombardier Transportation principally as a successor to their prolific Electrostar electric multiple unit (EMU) family, the final example of which was delivered during 2018 after nearly twenty years of continuous production.
-According to Neil Simmons, Bombardier's Head of Bids Engineering, development work on what would become the Aventra had begun as early as 2009, although its design had significantly evolved during this time in response to the feedback gathered from various train operating companies.
-The platform was to be made adaptable to serve various subsections of the passenger rail market, including inter-regional, commuter, metro, and high-speed services.
+The Aventra was developed by Bombardier Transportation principally as a successor to their prolific Electrostar electric multiple unit (EMU) family; the final example of which was delivered during 2018 after nearly twenty years of continuous production.
+According to Niall Simmons, Bombardier's Head of Bids Engineering, development work on what would become the Aventra had begun as early as 2009, although its design had significantly evolved during this time in response to the feedback gathered from various train operating companies.
+The platform was to be made adaptable to serve various subsections of the passenger rail market, including inter-regional, commuter, metro and high-speed services.
 Furthermore, the introduction of increasingly stringent regulations had driven a need either to extensively redesign the Electrostar, or to develop a replacement family.
 Bombardier has reportedly invested in excess of £50 million into the development of the Aventra.

-In comparison with the Electrostar, the Aventra has been designed to be lighter and more energy-efficient, with greater flexibility.
+In comparison with the Electrostar, the Aventra has been designed to be lighter and more energy efficient, with greater flexibility.
 It has also been claimed to provide greater levels of comfort and reliability.
 Among the differences in the design are various measures to improve operational efficiency, including the adoption of wider gangways and doors to shorten station dwell times by speeding up passenger boarding; the gangway has reportedly been designed to allow better use of the interior space and ease of movement throughout the train.
 The Aventra features a redesigned interior, which Bombardier has indicated to be the main visual difference between the two platforms.

 A major area of divergence between the two platforms is the greater use of digital technology on board the Aventra platform, partly in response to operators' requests, such as the train control management system.
 The platform also uses predictive maintenance instead of traditional prescriptive maintenance.
 Far more reporting information spanning more functionality is generated by the Aventra than on the previous Electrostar family.
 The signalling apparatus supports the European Rail Traffic Management System (ERTMS).